stat545ubc-2021/mda-tami-kali/README.md

 - focus is on the *cancer_data* set

 - includes 3 folders, which organize all three milestones for the project (milestone 1, 2, 3), which contain the  the .rmd file, and .md file which is accompanied by the .png files that allows all the graphs to be displayed in the markdown file

+- # milestone 1 # focused on identifying the data set to analyse - during this exploratory process, I decided to focus on the *cancer_data* set
+- # milestone 2 # focused on exploring 4 research questions that were identified in milestone 1, using methods of analysis, accompanied by an appropriate graphing exercise - during this process, I chose 2 research questions to focus on
+- # milestone 3 # is the final step of the mini data analysis project